-- For the functionality of the website, to optimize the website and to ensure the security of the PARSHIP 's information technology systems.
-In this connection, PARSHIP uses technically necessary and unnecessary cookies or analysis cookies.
+- For the functionality of the website, to optimize the website and to ensure the security of the PARSHIP ’s information technology systems.
+In this connection, PARSHIP uses technically necessary cookies.
 PARSHIP does not create a user profile in this context.
-(The legal basis is the legitimate interest of the PARSHIP that the website can be used safely and easily and that the quality of our website and its contents is constantly improved.)
+(The legal basis is the legitimate interest of PARSHIP that the website can be used safely and easily and that the quality of our website and its contents is constantly improved.)

 Legal basis for the processing of personal data

-If the processing is necessary to safeguard the legitimate interest of the PARSHIP and the interests, fundamental rights and fundamental freedoms of the person concerned do not prevail over the first-mentioned interest, Art.
+If the processing is necessary to safeguard the legitimate interest of PARSHIP and the interests, fundamental rights and fundamental freedoms of the person concerned do not prevail over the first-mentioned interest, Art.
 6 para.
-1 lit. f GDPR as legal basis for processing.
+1 S. 1 lit. f GDPR as legal basis for processing.